 The biomechanical assessment of ankle and foot pressures and load distributions using pressure platforms has emerged as a highly reliable and non-invasive method, employed in research and clinical practice settings.
 This technology is particularly useful due to their reproductible data which are essential for evaluating biomechanical interventions, such as preventive ankle taping and their effects on foot function and injury or re-injury risk.
 As a result, pressure platform analysis has become an indispensable tool for both diagnosis and managing conditions related with foot and ankle biomechanics, while also provides data for the development of targeted rehabilitation strategies and preventive programs (10).

 While some evidence suggests that the protective impact of ankle taping is particularly pronounced in individuals with a history of LAS, the actual benefits of such taping in preventing initial injuries or enhancing ankle dorsiflexion, stability, and balance remain unknown.
 Additionally, recent research indicates that ankle taping may inadvertently increase the risk of knee and ankle injuries due to altered lower limb biomechanics (11–13).
 These findings challenge the effectiveness of ankle taping for injury prevention in healthy populations and call for a critical reassessment of its utility, especially in healthy athletes without prior ankle injuries.
-Because the use of prophylactic taping is a fairly extended practice in sports even though its effectiveness hasn’t been prove for healthy populations or athletes that hadn’t have a previous LAS history(14), nor has it the mechanisms of why it might be effective as a preventive measure for LAS the present study aims to explore the acute effects of preventive ankle taping on plantar pressure distribution and balance in healthy individuals without previous injuries. the Authors hypothesize that taping alters dynamic and static conditions, potentially shifting the load distribution and balance within the foot, which may influence the risk of injuryost of the reviewed literature focuses on specific populations, such as athletes or sports people recovering from injuries, who may already present biomechanical alterations.
+Because the use of prophylactic taping is a fairly extended practice in sports even though its effectiveness hasn’t been prove for healthy populations or athletes that hadn’t have a previous LAS history(14), nor has it the mechanisms of why it might be effective as a preventive measure for LAS the present study aims to explore the acute effects of preventive ankle taping on plantar pressure distribution and balance in healthy individuals without previous injuries. the Authors hypothesize that taping alters dynamic and static conditions, potentially shifting the load distribution and balance within the foot, which may influence the risk of injury.
+Most of the reviewed literature focuses on specific populations, such as athletes or sports people recovering from injuries, who may already present biomechanical alterations.
 To the best of our knowledge, this is the first study to analyze the biomechanical impact of taping on both dynamic balance and plantar pressures under static and dynamic conditions in a healthy population.

 METHODS